tnonas/terraform-juniper-mist-srx-sdwan/modules/srx_hub_and_spoke/README.md

 ## Example

 The example deployment was based on vSRX and vJunos-switch virtual appliances.
+Example "terraform.tfvars" are provided in module's "example" directory.
+When copied to the root part of the module (root module) they can be used to configure the provided example topology.

 ## Requirements